YoWASP/yowasp.github.io/index.md

 ### ... with Python?

 To use Yosys, install the `yowasp-yosys` package using [pip][] or add it as a dependency.
 It provides the `yowasp-yosys`, `yowasp-sby`, and `yowasp-yosys-smtbmc` executables.

+To use Boolector, install the `yowasp-boolector` package using [pip][] or add it as a dependency.
+It provides the `yowasp-boolector` executable.

 To use nextpnr-ice40, install the `yowasp-nextpnr-ice40` package using [pip][] or add it as a dependency.
 This package contains support for every device, and provides the `yowasp-nextpnr-ice40`, `yowasp-icepack`, `yowasp-iceunpack`, `yowasp-icebram`, `yowasp-icemulti`, and `yowasp-icepll` executables.